JuliaKarpienia/CIFO_project_groupA/README.md

 * Each player must be assigned to only one team
 * Each team’s total salary cannot exceed a  750€ million total budget

-`<br>` If solution is not satysfying those constraints then it is then not a valid solution and the fitness value should reflect that
+If solution is not satysfying those constraints then it is then not a valid solution and the fitness value should reflect that

 ### **Objective**: